MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 As you consider your options governing access to information through device management, keep in mind that guests are likely to have unmanaged devices.
 For sites where you've enabled guest sharing, be sure to provide the needed access to unmanaged devices, even if that's just web access via a PC or Mac.
 Azure Active Directory conditional access (discussed below) offers some options to reduce the risk of guests with unmanaged devices.
 [Some settings can be configured directly from SharePoint](./control-access-from-unmanaged-devices.md).

-Intune in Microsoft 365 provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
-For detailed information about Intune and device management, see [What is Microsoft Intune?](/intune/what-is-intune).
+Microsoft Intune provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
+For detailed information about Intune and device management, see [Microsoft Intune overview](/intune/what-is-intune).

-You can configure device management from the [Microsoft 365 Device Management admin center](https://devicemanagement.microsoft.com).
+You can configure device management from the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

 **Conditional access**